 1. Go for a ride

-First and foremost, the key to building a more streamlined workflow is to understand what it’s really like to be a truck driver.
-I’ve spoken to many drivers throughout my time writing about trucking, and each time, without fail, I learn something new about their job.
-There is much more to it than simply getting from point A to point B, and as an outsider, it’s impossible to really understand all of the variables that drivers must deal with in their work.
+The place to start is to understand what it’s like to be a driver.
+There is much more to it than simply driving from point A to point B, and as an outsider, it’s impossible to really understand all of the variables that drivers must deal with.

 Consequently, as a dispatcher, you must learn those variables if you are going to effectively manage drivers.
-When hired as a dispatcher, try to get in the truck with a driver while onboarding.
-Talk to the fleet manager or see if you can jump in the cab on one of the shorter trips.
-This experience will enhance your ability to schedule and manage drivers with greater understanding–keeping your drivers happy and on the road.
+Try to get dispatchers in the truck with a driver while onboarding.

 2. Get to know your drivers